Retracements In Forex Trading

 Breaks of swing highs or swing lows

 Uptrends are a series of higher highs and higher lows; downtrends are a series of lower lows and lower highs.
-When these significant swing points are breached this means that the trend has likely come to an end, uptrends would be a break of a higher low and downtrends a break of a lower high.
+When these significant swing points are breached, this means that the trend has likely come to an end.
+For uptrends this would be a break of a higher low, and downtrends a break of a lower high.

 If one or more of these signs are present, it might be a good idea to wait for more price action to unfold or leave the trend alone for the time being.

 Retracements form a major part of market structure and understanding them is a core aspect of trading.
-Now it’s all up to you to study the charts.
+Now it’s all up to you, go study the charts!